Kiki3165/holbertonschool-AirBnB_clone/README.md

 ## Data Persistence

-This console application uses a simple file-based database to store user accounts and accommodation listings.
-User accounts are stored in the users.json file, and accommodation listings are stored in the listings.json file.
-Bookings are stored in a separate bookings.json file.
+This console application uses a simple file-based database to store user accounts and accommodation listings in a file.json file.

 ## Contributing